The new showcourt and spectator seating at Traralgon Sports Stadium.

-The Traralgon Sports Stadium (TSS) is being redeveloped and expanded for multi-purpose use, allowing the centre to host large-scale events such as regional, national and international championships.
+The Traralgon Sports Stadium (TSS) has been redeveloped and expanded for multi-purpose use, allowing the centre to host large-scale events such as regional, national and international championships.

-A four-court extension to the existing stadium featuring a new show court with 3000 capacity spectator seating and associated amenities is the cornerstone of plans for the Catterick Crescent site.
+A four-court extension to the existing stadium, featuring a new show court with 3000 capacity spectator seating and associated amenities, has elevated the centre to stand among the leading indoor facilities in Victoria.